CHIRAG137/CHIRAG137/README.md

 - 👯 I’m looking to collaborate on **tech projects related to Health Sector and Recommendation Systems**

-- 💬 Ask me about **Flutter, Recommendation Systems, Graph Neural Networks, NLP**
+- 💬 Ask me about **Flutter, Recommendation Systems, Graph Neural Networks**

 - 📫 How to reach me **chiragfullstack.iiitr@gmail.com**